sricheta92/sp18-202-avengers/Week1Srum.md

 #### Kalikalyan
 * What I did yesterday -  Learned about implementing state design pattern
-* What I will do today - Designed structure of game
+* What I will do today - Design structure of game
 * Blocker - No